towolf/towolf.github.com/docs/PsychDemos/BlurredVideoCaptureDemo.markdown

 title: BlurredVideoCaptureDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

-BlurredVideoCaptureDemo \- Show application of image filters to videocaptured images.
+BlurredVideoCaptureDemo - Show application of image filters to videocaptured images.

 This demo shows how to apply 2D convolution kernels to a live video stream captured from an attached default camera.
-Convolution is not performed on the cpu by Matlab/Octave, but executed hardware\-accelerated on the GPU for potentially much higher speed.
+Convolution is not performed on the cpu by Matlab/Octave, but executed hardware-accelerated on the GPU for potentially much higher speed.

 # Usage: